acconeer/acconeer-python-exploration/README.md

 ```
 This method is confirmed to work for **Ubuntu 18.04 and 20.04**.

-## GUI
+## Application

-Using the GUI is the easiest way to start exploring Acconeer's radar sensor and our application examples:
+Using the application is the easiest way to start exploring Acconeer's radar sensor and our application examples:
 ```
 python -m acconeer.exptool.app
 ```
 > *Depending on your environment, you might have to replace `python` with `python3` or `py`.*

-In the top right box of the GUI, named _Connection_, select the interface you wish to use
+In the top right box of the application, named _Connection_, select the interface you wish to use
 - SPI: auto-detects an XM112 connected to USB2 (USB1 is also needed for power)
 - Socket: specify the IP address of your Raspberry Pi running the streaming server
 - Serial: specify the serial port that is assigned to the sensor